LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

    Animation of agents moving left and right in a corridor until they reach the end.

-# TODO: Update these references
+This tutorial uses the `MultiCorridor simulation <https://github.com/LLNL/Abmarl/blob/main/abmarl/examples/sim/multi_corridor.py>`_ and the `MultiCorridor configuration <https://github.com/LLNL/Abmarl/blob/main/examples/multi_corridor_example.py>`_.
-This tutorial uses the `MultiCorridor simulation <https://github.com/LLNL/Abmarl/blob/main/abmarl/sim/corridor/multi_corridor.py>`_ and the `MultiCorridor configuration <https://github.com/LLNL/Abmarl/blob/main/examples/multi_corridor_example.py>`_.
+# TODO: Update this ^ reference

 Creating the MultiCorridor Simulation
 -------------------------------------